IBM/blog-post-ideas/post.md

 ##### Kabanero development technologies

-Cloud Paks for Applications is built on an open source foundational layer called 'Kabanero'.
+Cloud Paks for Applications is built on an open source foundational layer called [Kabanero](https://kabanero.io/).
 The technologies that Kabanero is composed of are accepted best in class cloud technologies, themselves all open source.
-You can see a graphical representation of a lot of the included technologies below:
+You can see a graphical representation of many of the important technologies below:

 ![Kabanero Architecture](kabanero.png)

+One of the special ingredients in Kabanero is [Appsody](https://appsody.dev/) which creates a disciplined and consistent approach to developing apps within an enterprise organization.
+You can read more about Appsody below.

+Our approach to creating developer resources around Kabanero, and Cloud Paks for Apps is to focus on workflows using this cloud devops components - providing tutorials around them, and code patterns that can be cloned and explored as reference models.
+In our first collection of developer resources, we're sharing an Appsody code pattern that walks through the basics of creating a two microservice application - with presentation and business logic, as well as digging into approaches for using Appsody in your own projects.

 ##### Building With Appsody For Consistent Results